Tejaswini-Kanaparthy/freewaterproductions/README.md

 Here's how you can make edits and updates to the website:

 - **HTML Pages**: To modify the content of a page, open the corresponding HTML file and make your changes directly.
 Each film has its own page in the `pages` folder.

+- **Films**: To add a film to the list of films, utilize the template for generating the films unique page.
+Make sure to add access to this unique page within the code on index.html and projects.html by also following the template.

 - **Styles**: To change styles, fonts, or colors, edit the appropriate stylesheet in the `layout/styles` folder.
 For example, `layout.css` controls overall style, `custom.flexslider.css` controls Flexslider framework styles, and `horizontaltl.css` and `verticaltl.css` control timeline styles.